sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/datamodel/types.md

 - `participants`, **REQUIRED**, an array of `Participant`s who are on the vessel.

 ## `CalendarEvent`
 A `CalendarEvent` object refers to an object that one would put on their calendar.
 What are colloquially called “series”, “races”, “regattas”, and “events” could all have a `CalendarEvent` object associated with them.
 For instance, a regatta management app may chose to use a `CalendarEvent` for a summer long series, or numerous `CalendarEvent`s for each specific Wednesday night race.
-A `CalendarEvent` binds a collection of RaceUnits. `CalendarEvent`s don’t have timestamps because they are fuzzy.
-Unlike a race (or `RaceUnit`) which has a specific start time that matters for purposes of scoring, `CalendarEvent`s have an `ApproximateStartTime`.
+A `CalendarEvent` binds a collection of CompetitionUnits. `CalendarEvent`s don’t have timestamps because they are fuzzy.
+Unlike a race (or `CompetitionUnit`) which has a specific start time that matters for purposes of scoring, `CalendarEvent`s have an `approximateStartTime`.

 ### Attributes
 - `name`, **REQUIRED**, the name of the calendar event.